 How do you evaluate a deal right now?

 I review fundamentals like the properties themselves and the location.
-I asked these questions to myself: what type of properties are they, are they class A or Class B?
-What about the location, is it an area of population growth or is there job growth because those markets tend to appreciate.
+I ask these questions to myself: what type of properties are they, are they class A or Class B?
+What about the location, is it an area of population growth or is there job growth because those markets tend to appreciate?
 Is the sponsor adding value, how are they adding value, are they improving the operational efficiency to increase income, how much leverage are they using and what is the interest rate, is it a fixed or floating interest rate?
 I always evaluate the return metrics that they share.